Royal Society exhibitions explain our discoveries to thousands

 We estimate that these legacy activities have influenced around 60,000 students towards choosing a science-based career.

-Our contributions to the Royal Society exhibits arose from a variety of groundbreaking discoveries and research by scientists from the School of Physics and Astronomy, the School of Materials and the School of Computer Science.
+Our contributions to the Royal Society exhibits arose from a variety of groundbreaking discoveries and research by scientists from the Department of Physics and Astronomy, the Department of Materials and the Department of Computer Science.

 Did you know?